 Comey twisted and tortured the law.

-It's it's not intent to break the law.
+It's not intent to break the law.

-It's an intentional acts that break the law.
+It's intentional acts that break the law.

-And you know, this wasn't a real and serious investigation.
+And, you know, this wasn't a real and serious investigation.

 So now the House Judiciary Committee has called for a second special counsel to do a real investigation of Hillary Clinton, and that should be done.